wolfie/neat-dhcpd/README.md

 It seems like the Raspberry Pi 3b+ is unable to build the web UI without grinding to a halt.
 Presumably this is due to lack of sufficient RAM.
 I have not tested on a RPi4 2gb (or better) yet.

 **However!** You can run `./buildRelease.sh` on a _more capable_ machine to build the project then copy the result over to a Raspberry.

-## Why did you...?

-### ...Deploy the sqlite behind trpc instead of a library?

-Because I wanted to use Kysley, and it wants to use `better_sqlite3`, and SvelteKit (or Vite) doesn't want to bundle that.
-Since I can't import `@neat-dhcpd/db` as a library, I decided to do a low-effort-yet-typesafe separation.